Pluto TV: Purchase by Viacom/Paramount Global/Paramount Skydance ownership (2019–present)

 After the Paramount–Skydance merger was completed on August 7, 2025, CEO David Ellison stated that Pluto TV and Paramount+ (along with Warner Bros.
-Discovery's streaming service HBO Max if the WBD-Paramount Skydance planned merger goes through) will move to a unified technology stack beginning in 2026.
+Discovery's streaming service HBO Max if Paramount Skydance's planned merger with WBD goes through) will move to a unified technology stack beginning in 2026.
 While he did not rule out the possibility of consolidating the two or three services into a single app in the future, Ellison has only confirmed the backend integration at this stage.

 Programming

 Pluto TV is structured similarly to the traditional cable television model, offering its content as designated channels categorized by program content type into different channel categories: